 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

 The POWs had the job of burying the dead.
 To do this, they worked in teams of four men.
 Each team carried a litter of four to six dead men to the cemetery where they were buried in graves containing 15 to 20 bodies.
-The death rate in the camp was nine men a day into November 1942 but dropped once Red Cross packages were issued at Christmas.
+The water table was high so when the bodies were put into the graves, POWs held them down with poles until they were covered with dirt.
+The next day when the burials continued, the dead were often found sitting up in their graves or dug up by wild dogs.

 It is not known if his parents ever received word that he was a Prisoner of War.
 He may have been one of the men whose families had no idea if he was dead or alive until after the war.